|

 The scheduler's lifecycle as one atomic value.

-RUNNING means a run is draining the queues.
-STOPPING tells the workers to wind down, set at natural quiescence or by srn_sched_stop.
+RUNNING means a run is servicing the queues.
+DRAINING is the graceful wind down set by srn_sched_drain, workers keep running every runnable fiber and let in-flight IO finish, but new IO submissions are fenced (see srn_sched_accepting_submissions) so fibers unwind instead of parking on fresh ops, and the pool converges to quiescence.
+STOPPING tells the workers to wind down at once, set at natural quiescence or abruptly by srn_sched_stop.
 IDLE is the resting state before a run starts.
 Workers read it without the lock, so it is atomic.

 | Enumerator | |